 Top Shelf Copy’s co-founder, Doc, has worked professionally in marketing and publishing for over 35 years, before beginning his SEO studies in 2003.
 When he “retired” from his consulting business in 2003, he decided to pursue SEO full-time, initially focusing on content strategy and copywriting.
-Since then he has expanded his studies to include greater focus on the technical aspects of SEO.
+Since then he has expanded his studies to include greater focus on the technical aspects of SEO and WordPress customization.

 Over the years, Doc has owned and published both weekly and monthly magazines and a newspaper.
-He has published one book and thousands of articles in his pre-Internet career, and has now published several ebooks, as well.
-He’s also a regular contributor to several blogs and writes regularly on two industry news sites, in his quest to help others stay abreast of the latest developments in the search and SEO realms.
+He has published half a dozen books and thousands of articles in his career, both ebooks and hard-copy.
+He has also been a prolific contributor to a number of industry news sites, in his quest to help others stay abreast of the latest developments in the search and SEO realms.

 How did you learn this dismal trade?

 I was bored one night, so I memorized the Internet.

 How do you take your coffee?

 Like my women… hot & strong, with a little milk, no sweetener.

 If you had to pick just one condiment, which would it be and why?

 What do you like best about working for Top Shelf?

 How do you think your outside writing influences your Top Shelf work?